AdityaCoppisetti/Kindle-hackclub/software_journal.md

 this is where the kindle becomes a kindle like suppose take the text - this is what a kindle is  this is my kindle...

--- it turns it into this
+it turns it into this
+- this is what a kindle is
+  thi is my kindle.

+  it shift acording to the screen width and the font size and the margins